 Code of Conduct: Social Media Policy

-Abusing someone online is just as serious as doing so face to face.
+2. Abusing someone online is just as serious as doing so face to face.
 We stand against all forms of abuse and will take action against those who commit it.
-Harassment, intimidation, hateful language and bullying are never acceptable, nor is any form of discrimination on the basis of gender, race, religion, age, sexual orientation, gender identity or disability.
+Harassment, intimidation, hateful language and bullying are never acceptable, nor is any form of discrimination on the basis of age, disability, gender reassignment or identity, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, or sexual orientation.

-Any member found in breach of the policies will be dealt with according to the rules and procedures of the Labour Party.
+4. Any member found in breach of the rules, codes of conduct, policies and/or guidelines of the Labour Party will be dealt with according to the rules and procedures of the Labour Party, and this may include being investigated and becoming subject to disciplinary action.

-It is perfectly possible to have vehement disagreements without descending into personal abuse, shaming people or exhibiting bullying behaviour.
+6. It is perfectly possible to have vehement disagreements without descending into personal abuse, shaming people or exhibiting bullying behaviour.
 Forcefully made points and criticisms of the political views of others are totally legitimate, personal attacks are not.
 Debates amongst party members should be comradely, acknowledging that whatever our diverse views, we are one party with shared goals.
-Derogatory descriptions of the positions of others should be avoided.
+Derogatory descriptions of the positions of others, as well as derogatory language, should be avoided.

-We should not give voice to those who persistently engage in abuse and should avoid sharing their content, even when the item in question is unproblematic.
+9. We should not give voice to those who persistently engage in abuse and should avoid sharing their content, even when the item in question is unproblematic.
+For the avoidance of doubt, this includes where members either share or like (or otherwise favourite) any social media content that is racist, antisemitic, Islamophobic, homophobic, transphobic, sexist, ableist, or uses otherwise racist and/or discriminatory language.
 Those who consistently abuse other or spread hate should be shunned and not engaged with in a way that ignores this behaviour.

 - We are direct, confident and proud in what we have to say – we speak boldly and with clear intention.